-Medical Imaging Services
+Convenient Medical Imaging Services

-Doctors Hospital offers the following radiology tests:
+Doctors Hospital offers the following tests and diagnostic services:

 Computed Tomography (CT) Scans

-Computed tomography or CT is a type of low radiation x-ray that can take very detailed pictures of organs, bones and tissue.
+Computed tomography or CT is a type of low radiation X-ray that can take very detailed pictures of organs, bones and tissue.
 During a CT scan, a patient lies in the machine while a ring moves around them taking images taken from different angles to produce cross-sectional images or slices of the anatomy.
 Together, the slices can be formatted to create a complete internal image of the body.
 CT scans are helpful in examining the chest, abdomen and pelvis, as well as detecting cancerous tumors and vascular diseases.

 Magnetic Resonance Imaging (MRI)